September 9, 2019

 Microsoft Ends Extended Support for Popular Operating Systems & Server Software

 Microsoft recently announced the ended of extended support for various End of Life Microsoft Windows client and server operating systems, including all Windows Server 2008 versions, all Windows 7 versions (except Windows Embedded POSReady 7).
-Microsoft officially ends all support for these products January 14th, 2020, as further software patches and security updates will no longer be released.
+Microsoft officially ends all support for these products on January 14th, 2020, as further software patches and security updates will no longer be released.
 This reality poses a severe risk to your business network environment and point of sale systems and should be addressed.

 Retail Business Software / Operating Systems Affected By End of Life

-Chances are, you may still have point of sale terminals running on one of these operating systems that are in dire need of an upgrade.
+Chances are, you may still have older point of sale terminals running on one of these operating systems that are in dire need of an upgrade.
 Below is a table of the life cycle of when extended support for the operating system expires:

 |Operating System||Release Date||End of Life|